kelvinwong9889/Java-BlackJack/README.md

 # Java-BlackJack
 *********************************
 ### Description:
-This Java application is about the BlackJack game implemented in OOP concept.
+This Java application is about the BlackJack game implemented in basics of Java (for example: variable, data type, method, object call, etc.).

 ### Prerequisites:
 - JDK 1.8 or above